General Continuing Education Information

 When will my Insurance CE course completions be reported?

 Course completions are reported in different manners depending on the type of course.
 For online courses, completions are reported immediately and are available 24/7.
-For courses that are shipped, the completions are reported daily, from Monday through Friday.
 After your course has been reported, you will receive an email notification immediately to confirm the completion.

 Can I retake my exam if I don't pass?